When it comes to buyers for your B2B SaaS company, every lead counts.

 In this article, we examine the difference between Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs) in the B2B software space.

-We’ll look at the importance of each and identify when and how to focus on the different types of leads so you can grow your business smarter and faster.
+We’ll look at the importance of each and identify when and how to focus on the different types of leads so you can grow your business smarter and faster – and we’ll teach you the ways in which our super-intelligent AI software can help you with this process.

 What’s the difference between MQLs and SQLs?